vijaylondhe/DevOps-Projects/Project-07:Continuous-Delivery-of-Java-Application-with-Jenkins/README.md

 ### Step 1: Create Separate Branch in Github and Update the Webhook:

-- Please this below github repository `https://github.com/vijaylondhe/vprofileproject-complete.git`
+- Please use this github repository for reference `https://github.com/vijaylondhe/vprofileproject-complete.git`

 - Select docker branch
 - Download Docker-files folder to your local machine